intel/MultiArchUefiPkg/Docs/Building.md

 A [MMU support patchset from Ventana Microsystems](https://github.com/pttuan/edk2/tree/tphan/riscv_mmu) is in review and has been tested to work well with MultiArchUefiPkg.

+### X64 Binaries

+The SUPPORTS_X64_BINS option is set to YES by default.

+Note: it doesn't make sense to set SUPPORTS_X64_BINS=NO on Aarch64 builds, as that is all the emulator supports on this architecture.

 ### AARCH64 Binaries On RISC-V